 Mail MDM payload settings for Apple devices

-You can configure mail accounts for users of iPhone, iPad, and Mac devices enrolled in a mobile device management (MDM) solution.
+You can configure mail accounts for users of iPhone and iPad devices and Mac computers enrolled in a mobile device management (MDM) solution.
 Use the Mail payload to configure POP or IMAP mail accounts for users.
 Apple devices support industry-standard IMAP4 and POP3 mail solutions on a range of server platforms, including macOS, Windows, UNIX, and Linux.

 The display name for the account.